ahadas/ahadas.github.io/_posts/2018-8-9-about-mucommander.md

 The implementation of a pluggable machnism for muCommander [was already discussed in the past](https://groups.google.com/d/msg/mucommander-dev/-IfxXALXo4U/CJKrhA6A1aYJ).
 A natural infrastructure to use for this would be OSGI.

 ## Promoting the project
-With an up-to-date "mission statement" and a pluggable mechanism available, we should then promote the project.
+With an up-to-date "mission statement" and a pluggable framework available, we should then promote the project.
 There are several ways to do this, like:

 * Presenting in a conference, such as FOSDEM or DevConf.cz.
 * Writing an article to a known website, such as [opensource.com](https://opensource.com).